Feeling overwhelmed with twins? Raising two babies is hard, but not impossible! Learn 8 secrets to surviving twins in

 Many families rely on frozen meals to get through those early weeks at home.
 You can eat nutritious, home-cooked meals without spending too much time preparing them.
 They’re also an inexpensive alternative to ordering food.

-About two months before the twins arrive, prepare several meals for freezing.
+About a month before the twins arrive, prepare several meals for freezing.
 You can double the regular meals you’re currently cooking and freeze half of them (make sure the meals are freezable).
 Or set aside a weekend or two to batch cook several meals you plan to freeze immediately.

 Below are several best practices on preparing frozen meals:

 - Store food in microwave- and freezer-safe containers or freezer bags.

 - Leave some space in the container since frozen food expands.